Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Methodology

 \subsection{A2: Distinguish between Vulnerability and Patch}

-The goal of \autoref{alg:methodology_2} is to evaluate, whether machine learning techniques for vulnerability detection are able to generalize from their typical training data to a modified setting, which requires to distinguish security vulnerabilities from their patches.
+The main goal of \autoref{alg:methodology_2} is to evaluate, whether ML4VD techniques are able to generalize from their typical training data to a modified setting, which requires to distinguish security vulnerabilities from their patches.
+Additionally, the algorithm also aims to evaluate the reverse, or i.e. whether ML4VD techniques that were trained to distinguish between vulnerabilities and their patches are able to perform well on standard testing data.
+We provide a simple visualization of the idea behind the algorithm in \autoref{fig:story_2_2}, the algorithm itself in \autoref{alg:methodology_2}, and a description of the most important parts in the following paragraphs.
+We use the colors purple and \hlyellow{yellow} to connect the basic ideas of the algorithm with the experimental results across the paper \footnote{See \autoref{fig:story_2_2}, \autoref{alg:methodology_2}, and \autoref{tab:results_alg_2}.}.

-\textbf{What are the inputs?} In addition to the inputs of \autoref{alg:methodology_1}, \autoref{alg:methodology_2} requires a special Vulnerability-Patch testing dataset VPT.
-VPT also consists of code snippets $c_i \in \mathcal{C}$ and vulnerability labels $v_i \in \{ 0, 1\}$, but for every code snippet $c_j$ with label $v_j = 0$, it also contains a snippet $c_{l \neq j}$ with $v_l = 1$ which represents the patched version of $c_j$.
+\textbf{What are the inputs?} In addition to the inputs of \autoref{alg:methodology_1}, \autoref{alg:methodology_2} requires a special vulnerability-patch testing dataset $VPTe$ and a vulnerability-patch training dataset $VPTr$. $VPTe$ and $VPTr$ also consist of code snippets $c_i \in \mathcal{C}$ and vulnerability labels $v_i \in \{ 0, 1\}$, but for every code snippet $c_j$ with label $v_j = 0$, they also contain a snippet $c_{l \neq j}$ with $v_l = 1$ which represents the patched version of $c_j$.
 The relationship between a code snippet and its patched version can be characterized as a label inverting transformation $t_{PATCH}: \mathcal{C} \to \mathcal{C}$, which maps code snippets $c_j$ to their patched versions $c_l$.

-\textbf{What is computed?} \autoref{alg:methodology_2} uses the Vulnerability-Patch testing dataset VPT to quantify the ability of the selected ML technique to generalize to the modified setting of distinguishing between vulnerabilities and their patches.
-Specifically, the algorithm computes this for (a) a model, that was trained on the standard training dataset $Tr$ (Output $o_1$), and (b) for models that were trained on amplified data.
-For the models trained on amplified data, it computes both the average scores (Output $o_2$), and the average improvement compared to the model that was trained on unamplified data (Output $o_3$).
+\textbf{What is computed?} The purpose of \autoref{alg:methodology_2} is to quantify the ability of the selected ML technique to generalize between two related vulnerability detection settings.
+The first setting, represented by the standard training and testing datasets $Tr$ and $Te$, consists of code snippets, which either contain or do not contain a vulnerability.
+This setting is most frequently used in the related literature \cite{unixcoder_paper, graphcodebert_paper, codebert_paper, vulberta, cotext, PLBART_paper}.
+The second setting, represented by the vulnerability-patch training and testing datasets $VPTr$ and $VPTe$, consists of vulnerable code snippets and their respective patches.
+As formulated in \autoref{sec:transformations_definition}, a perfect vulnerability detection model should be able to perform well in both settings, irrespective of the setting on which it was trained.
+In other words, a vulnerability detection model should be able to generalize between the settings.

+In total, \autoref{alg:methodology_2} computes four scores.
+In line 3, \autoref{alg:methodology_2} computes the score of a model $MLM[Tr]$, which was trained on the standard training dataset $Tr$, on the standard testing dataset $Te$.
+This score represents the standard evaluation and serves as a baseline for the other scores.